prostoroman/okama-bot/README.md

 ### 💬 Natural Language

-You can also just type naturally:
+You can also just type naturally - the AI will automatically convert instrument names to the proper Okama format:

-- "Analyze my portfolio AGG.US SPY.US"
+- "Analyze my portfolio with Apple and Tesla" → Uses "AAPL.US" and "TSLA.US"
-- "What's the risk of GC.COMM?"
+- "What's the risk of gold and oil?" → Uses "XAU.COMM" and "BRENT.COMM"
-- "Compare RGBITR.INDX vs MCFTR.INDX"
+- "Compare S&P 500 vs Bitcoin" → Uses "SPX.INDX" vs "BTC.CC"
+- "Show me Sberbank and Gazprom stocks" → Uses "SBER.MOEX" and "GAZP.MOEX"
+- "EUR/USD correlation with GBP/USD" → Uses "EURUSD.FX" and "GBPUSD.FX"
-- "How to optimize my portfolio?"
+- "How to optimize my portfolio with Google, Microsoft, and Amazon?" → Uses "GOOGL.US", "MSFT.US", "AMZN.US"
-- "Ask YandexGPT about diversification strategies"

 ### 📊 Examples